 Enjoying nice food and drinks is a big part of German Christmas markets.
 The moment you start entering the market, the smell of grilled sausages, aromatic gluhwein, and spiced lebkuchen comes your way.
 It’s the perfect occasion to indulge in all the German goodness!
 There is something for everyone.
 Besides the classics like bratwurst, Gebrannte Mandeln (roasted almonds), and crepes (pancakes), you will find local specialties in every region.
 The city of Nuremberg is most famous for its own Nürnberger Bratwurst and its beloved lebkuchen (gingerbread).
 Munich has many of its own Bavarian specialties such as käsespätzle.
 These are a kind of noodles covered in grated cheese and fried onions.
 The perfect comfort food on a cold day!
 Frankfurt has its own variety of gluhwein called Apfelwein, so wine made with apples.

 When buying drinks like Glühwein at the Christmas markets in Germany, you will have to pay a deposit (or Pfand) for the mugs.
 These are usually around €3 and cover the cost of the cup in case it’s not being returned or broken.
 When you return your mug at the end of your visit you get back your deposit.
-However, if you are looking for the perfect souvenir to remember your Christmas market trip, take home a festive glühwein mug!
-Usually, each market has its own signature mug design.
+However, if you are looking for the perfect souvenir to remember your Christmas market trip, ask if you can buy the festive Glühwein mug!
+Usually, each market has its signature mug design.
 These can even differ every year, for example by mentioning the year or a different drawing.
-You might want to check out the mug options first and then pick one that you like to take home!
+You can check the stalls around the market or shops nearby for different motives or mugs.

 Tip 7 | Dress warm and comfortable